 Reach your ultimate goal of serving your community by becoming a part of our Certificate programs in Law Enforcement.
 Our Law Enforcement Academic Certificate and Law Enforcement Skills Certificate provide you with the academic principles and physical skills you need to obtain your Minnesota Peace Officer Licensure.
 These Certificate programs require students to have a degree from a regionally accredited institution.
 The online Academic Certificate allows you to gain required academic components online in as few as nine months.1 Skills Certificate training is offered nights and weekends on campus and at our on-site Law Enforcement Training Facility to allow you to continue working while pursuing necessary physical skills in as few as six months.1

-This program is not aligned to the standards of any professional licensing body other than the MN POST, and is not intended to satisfy professional licensure requirements of any professional licensing agency in any other state. ↩
+The Law Enforcement Certificate program is not aligned to the standards of any professional licensing body other than the MN POST and is not intended to satisfy professional licensure requirements of any professional licensing agency in any other state.

 Strive for MN Peace Officer Licensing